mansim2309/cellprofiler_phenotyping_pipeline/README.md

     #### (i) The code will read the dockerimage supplied to Fargate and automatically spin the number of workers requested.
 In our case, min of 10 and max 100.
     #### (ii) Fargate internally runs docker on each of the workers that will execute the code and save the results
     #### (iii) View the results directly on S3.

+# -- BELOW STEPS ARE TO UNDERSTAND FOLDER STRUCTURE --
+## 1. cellprofiler_pipeline: contains the pipeline to run user cellprofiler

+## 2. logs: sample logs generated while running code in multiprocessing

+## 3. resources: Dockerfile and Makefile

+## 4. visualizations: input, output and code to create visualizations for cell and image characteristics

+## 5. scripts: all of the scripts that are a part of this project to process phenotyping images